Using the given relationship, write an expression and solve the e... | Channels for Pearson+

 Rational Equations - Online Tutor, Practice Problems & Exam Prep

-Using the given relationship, write an expression and solve the equation for P.
+Using the given relationship, write an expression and solve the equation for y.

-x varies directly as P and the difference of y and z (y > z), and inversely as the sum of t and w.
+x varies jointly as z, the sum of y and w, and inversely as t.

-Using the given relationship, write an expression and solve the equation for P.
+Using the given relationship, write an expression and solve the equation for y.

-x varies directly as P and the difference of y and z (y > z), and inversely as the sum of t and w.
+x varies jointly as z, the sum of y and w, and inversely as t.